 see if they are planning to have a “Meet and Greet” in your district, or if they would be willing to

 meet locally with you.

 yourself, if possible.
-This is not the time to introduce the whole family.
-See below for
+This is not the time to introduce the whole family (unless it is for Capitol